 Comparison with Heating by Conduction

 In conventional cooking a gas flame or electric radiator will transfer heat into a metal pot and then into food via conduction.
 In this process molecules rotate and vibrate rapidly with increased temperature and pass the energy onto neighboring molecules through collisions.
 This is a relatively slow process relying on the thermal conductivity of the food to transfer heat into the centre.
 In the case of heating with RFR the energy is absorbed deeper in the object allowing rapid heating to occur.
 The depth of penetration of RFR in matter varies depending on the nature of the absorbing material.
-For example, at 1 MHz the depth of penetration (the depth at which the EMR is reduced by about a third) varies from 0.25 meters in seawater to 7.1 meters in fresh water.
+For example, at 1 MHz the depth of penetration (the depth at which the EMR is reduced by about a third) varies from 0.25 metres in seawater to 7.1 metres in fresh water.
 Thermal conduction still plays a role in this type of heating but it is less important.

 Comparison with Heating by Infra Red Radiation